U.S. News Rankings

-When applying to SUNY College--Cortland, it's important to note the application deadline is rolling.
+When applying to SUNY College--Cortland, it's important to note the application deadline is rolling, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due April 1.
 The application fee at SUNY College--Cortland is $50.
-It is selective, with an acceptance rate of 41.0 percent.
+It is selective, with an acceptance rate of 44.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||44.5%|

 |SAT/ACT scores must be received by||April 1|

 The student-faculty ratio at SUNY College--Cortland is 17:1, and the school has 41 percent of its classes with fewer than 20 students.
 The most popular majors at SUNY College--Cortland include: Education; Parks, Recreation, Leisure, and Fitness Studies; Social Sciences; Health Professions and Related Programs; and Communication, Journalism, and Related Programs.
 The average freshman retention rate, an indicator of student satisfaction, is 82.8 percent.

 SUNY College--Cortland has a total undergraduate enrollment of 6,345, with a gender distribution of 42.9 percent male students and 57.1 percent female students.
 At this school, 50 percent of the students live in college-owned, -operated, or -affiliated housing and 50 percent of students live off campus.
 SUNY College--Cortland is part of the NCAA III athletic conference.

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|